RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 6. Take a look at the agent flags and observe which are true for the input we have given.

 7. Try It Yourself ✏️:
-    1. How would you change the prompt to exclude the SQL agent from being called?
+    1. How would you change the prompt to include the SQL agent for being called?
     2. What metadata is required for the scheduler agent?
     3. Publish one more query containing “schedule a 1:1 with my manager”, which agents will be invoked now?